 Pictures are used to explain some ideas.

-It includes photographs and a step by step breakdown, explaining the process for the voter.
+They include photographs and step-by-step breakdown, explaining the process for the voter.

 After an election is announced, each polling place has an accessibility rating to assist people with disabilities or mobility restrictions.
 These ratings are: